SambasBoyyyy/Implement-Queue-Using-Stack/README.md

 # Implement-Queue-Using-Stack

-You have use the Queue structure of mine ti implement this code
+You have use the Queue structure of mine to implement this code